lsst-dm/dmtn-042/index.rst

 ----

 name
-    The name of the LSST task responsible for a given transformational step.
+    The name of the LSST task responsible for a given transformational step, e.g. ``processCcd``.

 arguments
-    Command line arguments required to run the LSST task for provided input data sets.
+    Command line arguments required to run the LSST task for provided input data sets as a space, e.g. ``repo --calib repo --output repo --id visit=903334 ccd=16``.

-requirements
+requirements (not implemented)
     Minimal values regarding memory, CPU and disk usage required for the task to run.